eduardo-ocampo/Astrodynamics/Three_Body_Problem/stability.md

 \end{align*}
 :::

-Linearize the remaining partial potentials in a similar manner and subustitue into Equation {eq}`deviated_eom` to get the linearized equations of motion for the devivated system:
+Linearize the remaining partial potentials in a similar manner and substitute into Equation {eq}`deviated_eom` to get the linearized equations of motion for the deviated system:

 :::{math}
 :label: linearized_deviated_eom